Meeta Rani Jha

 Office Hours

-Spring 2024 Advising and Office Hours by Appointment
+Fall 2024 Office Hours

 Dr. Meeta Rani Jha is your Media Studies Faculty Advisor if you are a declared Media Studies major and your last name begins with P through Z. Media Studies Faculty Advisors are the experts in the study of media and can advise you on academic, career and graduate school goals.
 Faculty Advisors make decisions regarding course substitutions for the major, which means you go to them when you want a course reviewed as a substitution for an approved course or are planning to study abroad.
 Faculty do not have access to student records and can’t give you advice on fulfillment of Media Studies major requirements for graduation, see Student academic advisors for this.
 If you would like Dr. Jha to review a course for you, submit a Declared Majors Course Substitution Form – Last Name P-Z.